- Commercial use license

 Yes, we have an extensive historical database for most areas on the electricityMap.
 You can learn more about how many years back our datasets go for a given area here under the “Zone covered” tab.

-We offer our historical data as a paid product either in the form of our Historical API or in the form of CSV files.
-If you’re interested, please reach out with the contact form and specify that you’re interested in our historical datasets, along with the time period you are interested in.
+We offer our historical data as a paid product either in the form of our API or in the form of CSV files.
+If you’re interested, please reach out with the contact form.

 In addition to writing extensive on our public Github repo about our methodology, we have also published a paper in collaboration with the Technical University of Denmark, Real-time carbon accounting method for the European electricity markets.